 Jacquetta Cook is a first-generation college student, holding a bachelor’s degree from Florida A&M University and an MBA from the University of Florida.
 She has traveled to the Dominican Republic and China, interned as a teacher at Ghana International School, and interned at the U.S. Embassy Windhoek in Namibia.
 As a FAIT Fellow, Jacquetta is pursuing a Master of Science in Information Technology at Florida State University.

 Anass El Bekkari

 A first-generation American, Anass El Bekkari came to the U.S. from Morocco as an international student in 2013.
 He earned three associate degrees from Cuyahoga Community College and a Bachelor of Science in Information Systems from Franklin University.
-He is pursuing a master’s degree in cyber security from Franklin University.
+He is pursuing a Master of Science in Cybersecurity from Franklin University.
 Anass is tri-lingual in English, Arabic and French.
 He enjoys flying drones for recreation.

 Jolene Farley, from Southern California, is pursuing her Bachelor of Science in Computer Science at Oregon State University.
 She completed her lower division work at Riverside City College where she worked on the editorial staff on MUSE, the college’s literary journal.
 As a military spouse, Jolene has lived and traveled in South Korea and Japan.
 Aside from school she enjoys roller skating, volunteering in her local community, and studying languages.

-Born and raised in Austin, Texas, Conrad Finos is pursuing a bachelor’s degree in cybersecurity at the University of Texas at San Antonio.
+Born and raised in Austin, Texas, Conrad Finos is pursuing a Bachelor of Business Administration in Cyber Security at the University of Texas at San Antonio.
 At UTSA, he is a member of CompTIA, a club dedicated to enhancing students’ cyber skills, and is enrolled in the UTSA Honors College.
 His hobbies include long distance running, rock climbing, mountain biking, drawing, and martial arts.
 Conrad speaks Spanish and Japanese.

 Born and raised in Albania, Elton Hima became a U.S. citizen in 2014 and is a first-generation college graduate from the University of Maryland Global Campus.
 He has a bachelor’s degree in business administration and is pursuing a Master of Science in Cybersecurity at Brown University.
 Elton has lived in several countries, speaks French, Italian, and Albanian, and enjoys hiking, discovering new restaurants and reading books.